 Canada has several fault lines of note – including our notorious Cascadia and Juan de Fuca fault lines.
 Although these fault lines have been starred in Hollywood movies and generally get a lot of attention for the overdue ‘Big One’, they have seen little man-made seismic activity in their Canadian region.
 The Cascadia subduction zone reaches all the way to California where many more induced earthquakes can be seen.

 Check out an area for yourself.
-Go to inducedearthquakes.org and look around their handy map.
+The University of Waterloo has developed a map showing which regions and population centers of Western Canada are likely to experience earthquakes induced by underground energy extraction.
 It shows where human-influenced earthquakes have occurred and what was believed to have caused them.
 It’s easy to see patterns where different industries have stronger footholds.

 In conclusion, while humans can impact earthquakes, the protocols for staying safe are the same in any seismic event.
 Drop, cover, and hold on.
 Secure unstable pieces of furniture and heavy paintings and, if you’re able, get your home inspected or renovated for seismic upgrading.
 Don’t forget to keep an emergency kit handy!